 Treatments that may be effective for these types of disorders include:

 Until the knee has healed, avoid sports, such as running, that caused the injury.

 It is recommended to apply ice to the injured area of the knee for twenty minutes at a time three to four times a day.
 This will reduce inflammation and pain.
 Pharmacies and online retailers offer ice packs for sale.

-Several anti-inflammatory medications are available over-the-counter, including aspirin and ibuprofen.
+Several anti-inflammatory medications are available over the counter, including aspirin and ibuprofen.
 If these medications do not relieve your pain, your physician may prescribe a stronger medication.
 Knee pain after running can be treated in a variety of ways, including:

 Be careful not to make your knee problem worse by using it until it is ready.
 Whenever possible, you should rest your knee and avoid any activity that is likely to strain it, including walking if necessary.

 A patellar strap or elastic bandage can help provide support to your knee.
 Inner knee pain is one of the most common problems that runners face and can often be difficult to manage.
 It can be caused by overuse or incorrect running technique, as well as underlying medical conditions.
-Understanding the cause of inner knee pain running can help runners reduce their risk of developing this type of discomfort, allowing them to continue enjoying their running routine without interruption.
+Understanding the cause of inner knee pain in running can help runners reduce their risk of developing this type of discomfort, allowing them to continue enjoying their running routine without interruption.